groue/GRDBObjc/README.md

     ```objc
     // This property reflects actual SQLite state instead of relying on
-    // the balance of beginTransaction/commit/rollback methods.
-Some
+    // the balance of beginTransaction/commit/rollback methods:
+    //
-    // transaction errors will thus have FMDB return true when GRDBObjc
+    // - Some transaction errors have FMDB return true when GRDBObjc
     //   returns false.
+    //
+    // - Opening a transaction with a savepoint method has FMDB return
+    //   false when GRDBObjc returns true.
     @property (nonatomic, readonly) BOOL isInTransaction;

     // - GRDBObjc has those methods return NO or nil when statement